Duty of Drivers Involved in a Collision

 If the owner or other person in charge of the unattended vehicle cannot be located, then the information can be left in a written note.
 Such a note must be left in conspicuous place in or on the unattended vehicle.
 It is an offence to fail to provide any of this information.

 Similar laws apply to collisions occurring between vehicles and other types of property.
 For example, a driver who runs into a fence would have similar duties to locate and notify the person in charge of the property.
-A driver who hits a light standard or traffic sign must report the incident to police.
+A driver who hits a light standard or traffic sign must report the incident to the police.

 Collision Reports and Police

-Generally, a driver involved in a collision must provide a report to police.
+Generally, a driver involved in a collision must provide a report to the police.
 This requirement under the Traffic Safety Act is an exception to the general right to remain silent.
 However, if no one is injured, or dies or if the property damage is under $2,000 then the driver does not have to provide such a report.

 A large number of legal issues arise when communicating with police.
 For example, a driver might admit to certain things which result in them being charged or convicted of an offence.
-They might also make statements which expose them to civil liability.
-Therefore, it is important to seek legal advice before communicating with the police and providing them a collision report.
+They might also make statements that expose them to civil liability.
+Therefore, it is important to seek legal advice before communicating with the police and providing them with a collision report.